go-spatial/tegola-docs/README.md

 ### Deploying the docs

-Build the site to the `docs/` folder, then commit and push to master.
-Running `hugo` will build to the `docs/` folder.
+The docs are auto deployed using netlify.
+If you want to preview what will be built, run `hugo` and the output will be written to the `docs/` folder.
+The `docs/` folder is ignored by .gitignore.